The hidden potential of rent roll analysis for property managers

 Performing a rent roll analysis will give you a big-picture idea of how many vacancies you have had over the course of a year, and for how long.
 You can also get an idea of your turnover rate over the course of a year, two years, or further back.

-By performing that analysis, you can pinpoint the properties that had a lag in occupancy or a lot of turnover.
+By performing that analysis, you can pinpoint the properties that have a lag in occupancy or a lot of turnover.
 You can then investigate why that particular property is having issues.
-It could be as simple as maintenance problems that just need to be fixed, or more complicated like a weak market for that particular type of property or a problem with the neighborhood.
+It could be as simple as maintenance problems that just need to be fixed, or more complicated such as a weak market for that particular type of property, or a problem with the neighborhood.

 Refinancing

-If your property owner is looking to refinance the loan on their properties, their bank or mortgage broker will probably ask to see the rent roll.
+To refinance a loan or mortgage on a property, a bank or mortgage broker will probably ask to see the rent roll.
 They’ll use it to determine both the current and potential value of the properties.

 Forecasting for the Future

 Setting up a rent roll analysis is pretty simple.
-Just to understand the elements of a rent roll, you can use any spreadsheet program and create columns using the list we discussed above.
+You can use any spreadsheet program and create columns using the list we discussed above.
 Make sure each unit has its own row or column so you can analyze rent income for each.
 With a couple of basic formulas, you can set up a separate row or column at the end to calculate total rent and fees collected, as well as total money outstanding.

 Here are a few examples to get you started.